 - Help you deal with anxiety or stress later in the day

 If you want to learn how to set up your morning meditation practice, here are some tips:

-- Find your method – track your breathing or try guided meditation
+- Find your method – track your breathing or try a guided meditation

 - Find the best spot – a place that feels comfortable